Skip to content

 Before being destroyed in 1945, the monastery’s main church had a total floor area of just 21 square metres.
 After it, a tiny Byzantine church was erected there.
 The sisters have been the sole residents of the monastery since 1945, and it is available to tourists.

-The monastery, which is situated on a high slope 7 kilometres from Epidaurus, welcomes guests with lovely olive gardens, rocky slopes, and mountains covered in lush woods.
+The monastery, situated on a high slope 7 kilometres from Epidaurus, welcomes guests with lovely olive gardens, rocky slopes, and mountains covered in lush woods.

 According to a legend, visitors noticed a faint light on a nearby peak.
 Following the light, the tourists arrived at the location and discovered a hidden Virgin Mary icon.
 As a result, they constructed a monastery close by to remember this occasion.

-The Greek term agnantevo, which means to look, is possibly where the name of the monastery comes from.
+The Greek term agnantevo, which means to look, is possibly where the monastery’s name comes from.
 It is regarded as a symbol of Christianity and is thought to have been constructed in the 11th century.

 Despite the lack of documentation on the building date, monk-created graffiti from 1029 A.D. has been discovered.
 Given that the Peloponnese has historically been vulnerable to invasion by pirates and Turks, among other invaders, it is not surprising that the monastery was constructed with thick, high walls.

 To provide proper safety, there are several towers and hiding spots.
-The monastery’s distinctively designed church, which is entirely constructed of stone, rises in the middle of the yard.
-The building is supported by 8 pillars, 4 of which are placed along each sidewall and have a curved top.
+The monastery’s distinctively designed church, entirely constructed of stone, rises in the middle of the yard.
+The building is supported by 8 pillars, 4 placed along each sidewall and has a curved top.

-Above these pillars, spherical domes are built, and the main octagonal dome is supported by arcs and domes.
-All of the church’s architectural features are extremely symmetrical.
+Above these pillars, spherical domes are built, and arcs and domes support the central octagonal dome.
+All of the church’s architectural features are highly symmetrical.

 The inside of the church is decorated with exquisite murals that date to 1250.
 The most spectacular and well-liked woodcarving of the time was used to create iconostasis.